Dynatrace-APAC/dynatrace-apac.github.io/workshops/istio.md

 ## Introduction
 Duration: 1

 This repository contains labs for the Istio Hands-On Session.
-We will be using Google Kubernetes Engine (GKE) for this hands-on but for China participants, please attempt to use Microk8s on AWS.
+We will be using Google Kubernetes Engine (GKE) for this hands-on but for China participants, you will be using a Microk8s on AWS.
 You can use [Keptn in a box](https://github.com/keptn-sandbox/keptn-in-a-box) to easily spin up a Istio based K8s instance

 ### Prerequisites
 - Google Cloud account with access to GKE.
 Use **ANY** of the following: